chapmajs/personal_site/_posts/2018-07-01-Fairchild-F8-Kit.md

 {% linked_image :file => 'wired_up.jpg', :alt_text => 'F8 Kit Connected to Lambda Power Supply' %}

 I will likely build it a more permanent home with its own self-contained power supply, but for now, it lives on the benchtop!
+I'd like to find a white ceramic 3853 SRAM interface to go with it, if anyone has one they'd like to part with, please {% contact %}.

 {% counter :text => 'F8 kits restored' %}